Cataract Gorge

 Floodwater

 Launceston's impressive Cataract Gorge.
 Specifically, the South Esk river thundering beneath the suspension foot bridge and into the Basin.
-People raft on this river, though it's gathered a reputation for putting people in hospital with broken bones.
+People kayak on this river, though it's gathered a reputation for putting people in hospital with broken bones.

 King's Bridge